Introduction & Quick Start

 Next Step

-Choose your platform: Configuring Microsoft 365 (Cloud) OR Configuring Exchange On-Premise
+Choose your platform: Configuring Exchange Web Services (EWS) OR Configuring Exchange On-Premise

 Was this article helpful?